 - To develop knowledge of position, direction and movement to enable pupils to explore the wider community.

-At Park Community Academy we strive to provide a stimulating environment to make learning fun, interactive and draw on personal experiences so that pupils can achieve their full potential in the subject.
-We aim to foster curiosity, develop confidence in tackling new skills and concepts by enabling pupils to evaluate and reflect on their and other pupils work.
+At Park Community Academy we strive to provide a stimulating environment to make learning fun and interactive, drawing on personal experiences so that pupils can achieve their full potential in the subject.
+We aim to foster curiosity and develop confidence in tackling new skills and concepts by enabling pupils to evaluate and reflect on their and other pupils work.
 By using and adapting teaching for mastery teaching strategies we enable pupils to experience well-structured classroom activities involving interaction and dialogue between the teacher and pupils.
-Our pupils are introduced to mathematical concepts through concrete, pictorial and abstract representations to gain a deeper conceptual understanding of subject content.
+Our pupils are introduced to mathematical concepts through concrete, pictorial and abstract representations to gain a deeper conceptual understanding of the subject content.
 Pupils are encouraged to gain a deeper understanding of mathematical concepts through questions designed to develop their reasoning and problem-solving skills and opportunities to agree, build or challenge when considering outcomes from their peers.
 The teaching for mastery approach enables pupils to learn new ideas and build on their existing knowledge by introducing abstract concepts in a more familiar and tangible way.
 Pupils also have the opportunity of enhancing their skills further by learning outside the classroom and applying their skills in functional settings within the local community.

 At Park Community Academy, we regard the assessment and monitoring of Mathematics as an integral part of teaching and learning.
 Pupils’ progress is formally assessed on a termly basis which allows teachers to provide the correct level of work to cater for each pupil’s needs and to focus on targeted areas for development where identified as necessary.
 At the beginning of each year, pupils will be set targets at an appropriate level of challenge according to their ability and their progress is recorded and closely monitored through Bsquared assessments.